WASHINGTON — The Consumer Electronics Association (CEA) held the annual CES On The Hill event at the Rayburn Office Building, here, Tuesday, April 16.

 BlackBerry showed its Z10 smartphone and the Q10 smartphone, which is available for preorder in Canada and the United Kingdom now.

 Microsoft featured the Surface Pro with Windows 8 in 64GB and 128GB sizes, accompanied by 7GB of Cloud storage.

-Samsung highlighted its series 8000 LED smart TV and Samsung For Enterprise (SAFE) mobile security built into its Samsung Galaxy S-III and Note-II mobile phones.
+Samsung highlighted its series 8000 LED smart TV and Samsung For Enterprise (SAFE) mobile security built into its Samsung Galaxy S III and Note II devices.

 Panasonic showed its new 4K tablet with a 20- inch LED LCD panel that, according to Peter Fannon, corporate and government affairs VP, is designed for “medical, educational and photography markets,” as well as for artists.
 It will run Windows 8 and will be available this fall at “an appealing price point.”
 When asked if it would be available for the consumer market, Fannon quipped, “Why not?